Knightmare (roller coaster): History

-It was originally built in 1987 for a theme park in Kobe, Japan called Portopialand (now defunct) under the name BMRX'/'Bavarian Mountain Railroad, and was a dark indoor ride with a huge mountain themed structure surrounding it.
-After Portopialand closed in March 2006, the roller coaster was acquired by Camelot theme park and was dismantled and shipped to the United Kingdom.
+It was originally built in 1987 for a theme park in Kobe, Japan called Portopialand (now defunct) under the name BMRX/Bavarian Mountain Railroad, and was a dark indoor ride with a huge mountain themed structure surrounding it.
+After Portopialand closed in March 2006, the roller coaster was acquired by Camelot Theme Park and was dismantled and shipped to the United Kingdom.
 It cost the park £3 million to build the roller coaster.

 The track and trains arrived at Camelot at the end of 2006, without the mountain structure that initially enclosed it.
 At the beginning of 2007, the reconstruction began, with the ride finally opening to the public in the summer of 2007, as Knightmare.
 The coaster originally featured five different coloured trains.
 When relaunched at Camelot, the park refurbished three of the five trains.

 Some of the steam train theming was removed (such as the funnel and headlights) from the front of the trains.
 The three trains were painted differently with one being partly maroon, one partly purple and the other partly green.
 The other two trains were placed in storage at the park.
-Each train had a capacity of 14 persons, and the ride had a minimum height restriction of 1.3 m.
+Each train had a capacity of 14 people, and the ride had a minimum height restriction of 1.3 m.